Publish Content & Measure Success

 If you have enabled Sprout’s ViralPost technology, Sprout will post your message when your audience is most engaged, maximizing the impact of your published content.
 We constantly analyze your Twitter follower activity by looking at when your most influential followers are most engaged, so that we can deliver your posts at optimal times.

 Note: Only Account Owners and users with the Manage Queue permission are able to configure the Sprout Queue and ViralPost.
 Sprout Queue is available at all plan levels.
-ViralPost™ is available on Premium plans and higher.
+ViralPost™ is also available on all plans.

 Click Queue Next to put the post at the top of the queue, or Queue Last to put it at the bottom.